Darren Waller Player Prop Bets for NFL Week 12 | Las Vegas vs. Dallas 11/25/2021

 Matchup vs. Dallas

-- Against the Cowboys, Waller racked up zero receiving yards in only career matchup, 70.5 fewer than his over/under for Thursday's game.
+- Against the Cowboys, Waller collected zero receiving yards in one career matchup, 71.5 fewer than his over/under for Thursday's game.

 - Waller did not have a touchdown catch in that outing against the Cowboys.